Gastric Sleeve Cost - With or Without Insurance

 If you do not have gastric sleeve insurance, the highlighted states above will be the least expensive.
 If you have insurance that covers gastric sleeve, your out of pocket costs will be about the same in all states.

-And cost often has nothing to do with the quality of the surgeon or hospital.
+For better or worse, cost often has nothing to do with the quality of the surgeon or hospital.
 Instead, cost is driven by:

 - Cost of living in the area